kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

   export KYMA_RELEASE_VERSION={KYMA_RELEASE_VERSION}
   ```
   >**NOTE:** Installation from release is supported since version 0.7.0.
-  Empty KYMA_RELEASE_VERSION means that you want to install from sources
+  If you want to install from sources do not export `KYMA_RELEASE_VERSION`.

 * If you use a custom domain, set also these variables:
   ```